18 0 6

 Other short term side effects can include hallucination, tachyarrhythmia, anxiety attack, and short term memory impairment.

 THC has also shown an increase in the release of dopamine and also offers powerful pain relief as well as sedation properties.
 It can also increase appetite and also prevent nausea and vomiting.

 When THC interacts with CB 1 receptors it can increase metabolism and promote weight loss.

-While CBD is the second most common cannibinoid found in many strains of cannabis it has very little psychoactive effects.
+While CBD is the second most common cannabinoid found in many strains of cannabis it has very little psychoactive effects.

 There are some strains of cannabis that have very little or only traces of THC with a very high concentration of CBD.

-The chemical CBD seems to have anti-psychotic properties which seems to balance out the anxiety and panic attacks that sometimes result from THC.
+The chemical CBD seems to have antipsychotic properties that seem to balance out the anxiety and panic attacks that sometimes result from THC.